Detecting skin cancer in seconds

 Skin cancer is the fifth most common cancer in the UK.
 Early detection is crucial as skin cancer can spread quickly unless it's removed.
 The number of British cases of skin cancer has more than quadrupled in the last 30 years, with melanoma the most deadly type, killing about 2,000 people in the UK annually.
 Doctors maintain that early detection of skin cancer is vital.

 Traditional methods of detecting and treating skin cancer often require multiple visits to the hospital.
 The VivaScope will deliver an immediate diagnosis, enabling patients to be examined, diagnosed and treated in a single visit, which will reduce both stress and the time it takes to receive treatment.
 Guy’s and St Thomas’ is the first hospital in Britain to introduce the VivaScope test, which could save hundreds of lives.

 Oliver Smith, Director of Strategy, Guy’s and St Thomas’ Charity, says: ‘Our recent investment in the VivaScope for the St John’s Institute enables it to pursue world-leading research and clinical trials that will greatly advance our understanding of skin melanoma and its treatment.’

-The Institute is working with the Guy’s and St Thomas’ Trust’s Medical Physics department to test the technology within a clinical setting.
-Once it has been validate for use, it will improve the care of patients attending the centre for skin disorders.
+The Institute is working with the Guy’s and St Thomas’ Trust’s medical physics department to test the technology within a clinical setting.
+Once it has been validated for use, it will improve the care of patients attending the centre for skin disorders.